LukeGrahamLandry/franca/devlog.md

+## Build script goes brrr (Jun 7)

+- when returning something larger than two registers, excplitly make the first arg the out pointer because i don't correctly use x8 yet. and need to use ManuallyDrop because you can't have the rust side trying to drop uninitialized memory when it sets the result in there.
+- forgot to make it exec!

 ## (Jun 6)

 - just had to remove is_unit check on arg in c::declare because now there's the indirect return address sometimes.